AdobeDocs/real-time-cdp-collaboration.en/help/guide/connect/discover-publishers.md

 {{limited-availability-release-note}}

 Discover and connect with potential publishers in Adobe Real-Time CDP Collaboration.
-This guide provides insights on how to identify ideal collaborators and leverage their audiences to enhance your marketing campaigns.
+This guide provides insights on how to identify ideal collaborators and use their audiences to enhance your marketing campaigns.

 To discover publishers, go to the **[!UICONTROL Connect]** > **[!UICONTROL Discover publishers]** tab.